President Janet Napolitano

 Biography of President Napolitano

 Janet Napolitano was named the 20th president of the University of California on July 18, 2013, and took office on Sept.
 30, 2013.

-A New York City native, Napolitano grew up in Pittsburgh, Pa., and Albuquerque, N.M., where her father was dean of the University of New Mexico School of Medicine.
-She earned a B.A. degree (summa cum laude in Political Science) in 1979 from Santa Clara University, where she was Phi Beta Kappa, a Truman Scholar and the university’s first female valedictorian.
-She received her J.D. degree in 1983 from the University of Virginia School of Law.
-Napolitano holds honorary degrees from several universities and colleges, including Santa Clara University, Emory University and Pomona College.
+Napolitano earned a B.S. degree (summa cum laude in Political Science) in 1979 from Santa Clara University, where she was Phi Beta Kappa, a Truman Scholar and the university’s first female valedictorian.
+She received her law degree in 1983 from the University of Virginia School of Law.
+Napolitano holds honorary degrees from several universities and colleges, including Emory University.
+Pomona College, and Northeastern University.
 In 2010, she was awarded the prestigious Thomas Jefferson Foundation Medal (Law), the University of Virginia’s highest external honor.